 AGEs are also known as glycotoxins.
 AGEs or gylcotoxins have been studied at great length because they play a significant role in the degeneration related to diabetes.
 Why?
 Diabetics have high levels of sugar in their blood, so they are more susceptible to the effects of AGEs.

 AGEs have been linked to cataracts, Alzheimer’s disease, cardiovascular disease, stroke, asthma, neuropathy, and arthritis.
 Collagen is found in the walls of blood vessels, and AGEs injure the vascular walls.
 Collagen, as a main component of connective tissue, is also found in tendons and ligaments.
-Glycation leads to stiffening and weakening of collagen, which is why cardiovascular disease, stroke, neuropathy, cataracts, and arthritis are all implicated when there are excessive AGEs in the body.
-(3)(4)
+Glycation leads to stiffening and weakening of collagen, which is why cardiovascular disease, stroke, neuropathy, cataracts, and arthritis are all implicated when there are excessive AGEs in the body.3,4

-Bacteria, inflammation, and vitamin deficiency have all been linked to not only accelerated aging like wrinkles but also mood disorders like depression.
-(6)
+Bacteria, inflammation, and vitamin deficiency have all been linked to not only accelerated aging like wrinkles but also mood disorders like depression.6

 Too much sugar in the diet can cause an overgrowth of bacteria and cross-link with proteins in the body to form advanced glycation end products, also called AGEs.
 AGEs are toxic and contribute to a number of diseases, including diabetes.
 AGEs also attacked healthy collagen in the skin, leaving you at risk for premature aging and wrinkles.